The Bible tells one story. Humanity growing up.

 The parable is a diagnostic tool, not a verdict.

 So how does this work?
-If salvation is ongoing reorientation, what keeps you oriented?
+If salvation comes from completing a mission that requires ongoing reorientation, what keeps you oriented?

 Faith.

 Not belief — not intellectual agreement that God exists.
-Faith is the active, daily choice to keep walking toward the mission even when the evidence seems against it, even when it costs you, even when you’ve failed seventeen times already and the eighteenth attempt feels pointless.
+Faith is the active, daily choice to carry the mission even when skepticism is rampant, even when the mission costs you, even when you’ve failed seventeen times already and the eighteenth attempt feels pointless.

 For by grace you have been saved through faith.
-And this is not your own doing; it is the gift of God. — Ephesians 2:8 ESV
+And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.
+For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them. — Ephesians 2:8-10 ESV

 Salvation is not a solo project.
 You are not meant to white-knuckle your way toward faithfulness in isolation.
 The mission was always designed to be carried together — Jesus called twelve people, not one.
 The early church shared everything.
 Paul’s letters are addressed to communities, not individuals.
 Every time someone in the New Testament tries to carry the mission alone, they burn out, break down, or betray.

-You will be saved by faith.
-But faith is not lived in isolation.
+You will be saved by faith, lived out in community.
 The rest of Part I is about what that looks like.